Mammoet successfully completes challenging vertical transport of wind turbine base tower.

 The tower’s electrical components were pre-installed at the factory.
 As a consequence, the 29-meter-high T1 base tower could not be transported in a conventional way – in a horizontal position.
 COORDINADORA and OCTRA shipped all four wind turbine components from the factory to the port of Hanstholm.
 Here the transport vessel’s cranes lifted the 228-ton base tower, in its upright position, onto Self-Propelled Modular Transporters (SPMTs) for onward transport.

-The 22-kilometer-long route from port to installation site was closed by local police to ensure a clear and safe route.
-Using SPMTs for the transport ensured the stability, integrity and safety of the upright load over uneven roads and inclinations.
+The 22-kilometer-long route from the port to the installation site was closed by local police to ensure a clear and safe route.
+Using SPMTs for transport ensured the stability, integrity, and safety of the upright load over uneven roads and inclinations.
 Measures were taken to minimize traffic disruption and to ensure a bridge on the route could withstand the weight of the load.
-Close coordination with the authorities for this operation enabled Mammoet to swiftly transport the T1 base tower to site in Østerild, arriving two hours ahead of schedule.
+Close coordination with the authorities for this operation enabled Mammoet to swiftly transport the T1 base tower to the site in Østerild, arriving two hours ahead of schedule.

 The other two tower sections T2 and T3, weighing 104 tons each, were transported separately, in the more usual horizontal position, using trucks and conventional trailers.
 The 420-ton nacelle was also transported by Mammoet Wind on conventional trailers with two trucks at the front to pull and steer and one truck at the back to push.
 The entire operation included a total of more than 700 tons of transport weight – constituting a worldwide record for wind turbine transport.
 At the site, all stools were prepared for Mammoet Wind to lift and lower the components onto them.
 Mammoet Wind executed all four transports smoothly and safely enabling the client to start the operation of the turbine right on time.